sbhbenjamin/tp/docs/DeveloperGuide.md

         * Easier to extend if both mark and unmark are required to change synchronously
     * Cons:
         * No exact knowledge whether the execution of command mark task as complete or incomplete

+### Sorting

+#### What is the feature about
+Sorts the tasks presented by specified attribute and order.

+#### How the feature is implemented
+The sort feature uses the `sort` command, prefix `by/` before the specified `SORT_KEY` and prefix `in/` before the specified `SORT_ORDER`.

+Given below is an example usage scenario of how the sort mechanism behaves at each step to sort the task:

+Step 1.
+User inputs `sort by/deadline in/asc` to sort the task list by the `Deadline` in the ascending order.

+Step 2.
+Upon receiving the user's input, `LogicManager` calls `HarmoniaParser#parseCommand()` to parse the user input.

+Step 3.
+The first word of the user input is `sort`, which matches the command for `SortCommand`.
+This initialises `SortCommandParser`.

+Step 4. `SortCommandParser#parse()` is called. `SORT_KEY` with prefix `by/` and `SORT_ORDER` with prefix `in/` are extracted out as a `SortKey` and `SortOrder` objects.

+Step 5.
+A `SortCommand` is initialised using the `SortKey` and `SortOrder`.
+The `SortCommand` constructor creates a `Comparator` used for sorting the list. `SortCommand` is returned to `LogicManager` for execution.

+Step 6.
+After `SortCommand#execute()` is called, `model#updateSortedTaskList(Comparator)` is invoked to sort the task list using the created `Comparator`.
+The command result is returned and displayed to the user.

+#### Why it is implemented that way
+The underlying `UniqueTaskList` uses an `ObservableList` and therefore it allows the application listen to changes and render according specified requirements.
+One such abstraction used in the initial implementation is the `FilteredList`.
+With the `FilteredList` the application grants the ability to filter the list using a `Predicate`.
+Sorting was designed to be an extension of this concept using `SortedList` abstraction where the application can sort the list by a given `Comparator` and render its output instantaneously.

+#### Design considerations:
+**Aspect: How the `Comparator` is created:**
+* **Alternative 1 (current choice):** Use Factory design pattern.
+    * Pros:
+        * Easier to extend
+        * Abstracts out the complexity of creating a Comparator
+        * Cons:
+            * Makes the code verbose
+* **Alternative 2:** Create `Comparator` at the point of parsing.
+    * Pros:
+        * Less code needed to implement
+    * Cons:
+        * Leads to poor code quality `Comparator` creation becomes more complex

+**Aspect: How the sorted list is stored/rendered:**
+* **Alternative 1 (current choice):** Use `javafx.collections.transformation.SortedList`.
+    * Pros:
+        * Abstracts out the details of rendering
+        * Abstracts out the details behind sorting (i.e. only need to pass in the `Comparator`)
+        * Cons:
+            * Difficult to preserve the ordering if tasks are added or edited
+* **Alternative 2:** Sorts the tasks using a stream and repopulate the `TaskList`.
+    * Pros:
+        * Straightforward implementation
+    * Cons:
+        * Mutability may lead to errors
+        * Redundant computation to delete and reinsert the same tasks after each operation

 ### \[Proposed\] Search by date